 - Canadian MTB Legend, Brett Tippie, Rides Maydena Bike Park, Tasmania

-The tour then takes the world’s best enduro racers back up north to face Scotland’s Tweed Valley, where we will see both naturally aspirated racing and the first round of the EWS-E.
+With the first leg of the EWS cancelled, the tour will now kick off in Scotland’s Tweed Valley, where we will see both naturally aspirated racing and the first round of the EWS-E.

-Closing out the European leg of the calendar, the series drops into Valberg in France, where the EWS has not been since 2016.
-Here Sam Hill came out on top with Nicolas Vouilloz and Jesse Melamed hot on his tail last time around, while Cecile Ravenel rode to the top step by a 30-second margin in the women’s field.
-It won’t be Hill or Ravenel racing in France’s Maritime Alps in 2022 because this is an EWS-E only stop.
+Closing out the European leg of the calendar, the series drops into Valberg, France, where the EWS has not been since 2016.
+Here Sam Hill came out on top with Nicolas Vouilloz and Jesse Melamed hot on his tail last time around, while Cecile Ravanel rode to the top step by a 30-second margin in the women’s field.
+It won’t be Hill or Ravanel racing in France’s Maritime Alps in 2022 because this is an EWS-E only stop.

 Once the riders have had their fill of lighthouses and L.L.
-Bean, it’s time for fondue and to dust off the French dictionary, because Crans-Montana in Switzerland is the location of the penultimate round of the EWS and EWS-E.
+Bean, it’s time for fondue and to dust off the French dictionary for the penultimate round of the EWS and EWS-E, in Crans-Montana, Switzerland.

 Once the individual champions have been crowned, there is still one more race; the Trophy of Nations sees riders compete in teams of three for their home nations to earn the rainbow stripes.